 If the father has already initiated a child custody case, and you have not yet filed for child custody, then it may be in your best interests to do so now.
 Many states determine child support and child custody at the same time.
-Therefore, to avoid having to return to court for another court hearing, many single mothers opt to file for child support following the father's request for child custody.
+Therefore, to avoid having to return to court for another hearing, many single mothers opt to file for child support following the father's request for child custody.
 You should also bear in mind that child support payments do not impact child custody or visitation determinations in most courts.
 In other words, even when the child's father does not pay child support regularly, the court may still determine that the child is entitled to generous visitation with the other parent.

 Are you currently receiving government assistance?

-If you are already receiving government assistance and the father's name is on your child's birth certificate, then the governmental will most likely seek to collect child support, either with or without your consent.
+If you are already receiving government assistance and the father's name is on your child's birth certificate, then the government will most likely seek to collect child support, either with or without your consent.
 Why?
 From the government's perspective, it's better to collect as much child support as possible from the father right at the beginning than to later support the child through public assistance.
 If this is the case, you may want to go ahead and file on your own.